ppbrown/stable-diffusion-annotated/README.md

 To ease the burden of code review, please try to submit PRs in readable chunks.
 That is to say, dont submit a PR with 1,000 lines of new comments and code.
 Group it into relevant chunks, please!

+## Places to start

+If you are interested in looking at the stable diffusion code, but dont know where to start, you might find the best place for you by looking in the [scripts] directory.
+In there, you will find starting points such as txt2img.py and img2img.py